wildfly/wildfly/build-modular/README.md

 Defining the Subsystems
 -----------------------

-Subsystems are defined by a simple comma seperated list of identifiers Each identifier can be qualified with a supplement identifier.
+Subsystems are defined by a simple comma separated list of identifiers Each identifier can be qualified with a supplement identifier.

 	<standalone.subsystems>logging:minimal,deployment-scanner</standalone.subsystems>